y0ncha/Donkey_Kong/Readme.txt

 Notice :
 ========================
-+ the hit range of the hammer is 2 chars as allowed by amir in the forum.
++ The hit range of the hammer is 2 chars as allowed by amir in the forum.
-+ attached amir's approvel of bonus features and 3 people assignemt
++ Attached amir's approvel of bonus features and 3 people assignemt
++ Corrections from Exercise 1 submission: return to the menu at the end of the game, change the enums to enum class.